How To Use Puppet Warp in Photoshop – Puppet Warp Guide

 In this tutorial, we’re going to talk about how to use the Puppet Warp in Photoshop and it’s a handy tool to use in order to manipulate your subject’s pose!

 Puppet Warp can be very useful for many distortions, such as shaping hair and repositioning body parts.
-The distortions that you make are controlled by dragging pins on a mesh that is overlayed on top of your image.

-In this video, you’re going to learn how the Puppet Warp works in Photoshop, and how you can take advantage of all the options available in this tool.
+In this video, you’re going to learn how the Puppet Warp works in Photoshop and how you can take advantage of all the options available in this tool.